guardian/sbt-teamcity-test-reporting-plugin/readme.md

 built into TeamCity to provide information about build progress, combined with the test listener mechanism in sbt.

+To use,

+1. Work out what released version you want to use by looking at the tags list for this repository.

-To use, add the plugin to your `project/plugins/build.sbt`:
+2. Add the plugin to your sbt build, by creating project/plugins/project/plugins.scala that looks like:

-    resolvers += "Guardian Github Releases" at "http://guardian.github.com/maven/repo-releases"

-    libraryDependencies += "com.gu" %% "sbt-teamcity-test-reporting-plugin" % "1.0"
+        import sbt._

+        object Plugins extends Build {
+          lazy val plugins = Project("plugins", file("."))
+            .dependsOn(
+              uri("git://github.com/guardian/sbt-teamcity-test-reporting-plugin.git#1.0")
+            )
+        }

 It will do nothing at all when not running under TeamCity, but